 Whether you’ve got a first timer or veteran LLYC camper, care packages are always a special part of the camp experience—a welcomed reminder that they are missed while away.
 Big or small—campers love getting them and uncovering the fun surprises inside.

 What makes the best care package for your LLYC Camper?
-We got some great ideas from long-time campers and parents.
+Here are some great ideas from long-time campers and parents.

 While the food at camp is delicious and abundant, nothing beats a special treat from home.
 Topping the list are grandma’s cookies, flavored popcorn, gum, trail mix, energy bars, jerky, fruit strips, and variety snacks.
 When thinking about which treats to send, here are some great tips:

-- Please observe cabin/session allergy restrictions.
-If a severe food allergy is present at your child’s session, care packages are thoroughly checked and any questionable food items are removed before distributing to the cabins.
+- Out of an abundance of caution, we kindly ask that you not send any nut products in care packages.
+Also, please observe any additional cabin/session allergy restrictions sent to you via email.
+If a severe food allergy is present at your child’s session, care packages are thoroughly checked and any questionable food items are removed.

 - Consider food items that can withstand the Texas heat.
 While chocolate bars are delicious, they can quickly become a gooey mess.

 - When packing homemade cookies, remember to stick in a piece of bread.
 The bread keeps the cookies soft and delicious for a few extra days.

 - Care packages often get shared amongst cabin mates.
 Find out how many people are in your camper’s cabin (don’t forget the counselors!) and include a shareable treat for all.
 Your kiddo will be the hero!

 Free time activities are also high on the care package request list.
 Some favorites include: friendship bracelet kits, card games, Madlibs, camp journals, nail art sets, discussion starter cards, books, frisbees, temporary tattoos, and games.